deusExMac/TwitterSearch/README.md

    (v0.82){1}TwitterSearch >>
    ```
-   4. Open the configuration file and update the values of the settings displayed to the exact values displayed.
+   4. Open the configuration file and update the values of the settings mentioned in the output of encryptBearer to the exact same values displayed.
-   5. Make sure that the file storing the secret-key is in a safe location and that is not versioned or shared with others.
+   5. Make sure that the file storing the secret-key (file etc/key in the above scenario) is in a safe location and that is not versioned or shared with others.
+If you move this file to another location, you need to update the value of the ``encryptionKeyFile`` settings.

 <br/>
 	*NOTE: I'm sorry if this sounds complicated; This model needs to be definitely redesigned in future versions.*